 So can independent travelers enjoy cruising?
 For some, my answer is yes.
 But independent types who take cruises need to prepare themselves with the information necessary to enjoy the best of both worlds — the economy, ease, and glorious hedonism of cruising with the joy and challenge of dipping into the cultural wonders of Europe on your own.

-I’m actually neither pro- nor anti-cruising, any more than I’m pro- or anti-eating Thai food.
-I’m just doing my best to keep an open mind, not be “elitist” as an independent traveler, and share what I’ve learned: Cruising is an option that works for a lot of people.
+I'm actually neither pro- nor anti-cruising, any more than I'm for or against eating Thai food.
+I'm just doing my best to keep an open mind, not be "elitist" as an independent traveler, and share what I've learned: Cruising is an option that works for a lot of people.